 The result is and inflammatory response.
 Your immune systems starts trying to put our fires.
 It goes to any system, like the nose and starts over producing mucus.
 This same process happens with other systems and could look like an auto-immmune disorder.

-What you eat either promotes mental well-being by reducing inflammation or makes it worse by causing further inflammation.
-Gut inflammation quickly becomes brain inflammation and over a period of time can lead to mental disorders like brain fog, alzheimer’s and dementia.
+What you eat either promotes well-being by reducing inflammation or makes it worse by causing further inflammation.
+Gut inflammation quickly becomes body and brain inflammation and over a period of time can lead to physical and mental disorders like allergies, skin issues, brain fog, alzheimer’s and dementia.

 Avoiding inflammatory and trigger foods is the first step to reducing inflammation.
 You can follow an elimination diet to quickly establish what is causing you problems.
 In most cases the culprits are gluten, dairy, sugar and anti-inflammatory medication.

 Adding probiotics and prebiotics will also help to rebalance the gut and restore the dysbiosis.
 Gut healing foods are a must for anyone suffering with gut dysbiosis.
 Bone broth to build and repair.
 Kombucha and kefir taken daily will introduce live good bacteria back into your gut.
 Add a spoon of authentic kimchi or kraut to one meal a day.
 Collagen is also helpful.